TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

       On Windows, this is an OS handle usable with the ``WaitForSingleObject`` and ``WaitForMultipleObjects`` family of API calls.
-On Unix, this is a file descriptor usable with primitives from the :mod:`select` module.
+On Unix, this is a file descriptor usable with primitives kutoka the :mod:`select` module.

       .. versionadded:: 3.3